Pork Medallions with Brodo Pan Sauce

 pork medallions with brodo pan sauce

 Before you turn your nose up at pork, we urge you to try this recipe for pork medallions with Brodo pan sauce.
-This lean yet tender cut is a blank canvas for whatever flavor profile you’re in the mood for, and this is Marco’s “Tuscan treatment.”
+This lean yet tender cut is a blank canvas for whatever flavor profile you’re in the mood for, and this is Marco’s special “Tuscan treatment.”
 As always, feel free to adjust the ingredients based on what you have at home or the herbs you have in the garden.

 This recipe comes from Marco’s cookbook A Good Food Day so if you enjoy this recipe, you’ll love the book!